HealthyStock

 • 2.
 Windsor JJ.
 Cat-scratch disease: epidemiology, aetiology and treatment.
 Br J Biomed Sci.
 2001;58(2):101-10.

 • 3.
-Lopez-Merino A, Contreras-Rodri'guez A, Migranas-Ortiz R, et al. Susceptibility of Mexican brucella isolates to moxifloxacin, ciprofloxacin and other antimicrobials used in the treatment of human brucellosis.
+Lopez-Merino A, Contreras-Rodri'guez A, Migranas-Ortiz R, et al. Susceptibility of Mexican brucella isolates to moxifloxacin, ciprofloxacin and other antimicrobials used in human brucellosis.
 Scand J Infect Dis.
 2004;36(9):636-8.

 • 8.
 Yang CK, Lin HC, Lee KY, Lin SM, Yu CT, Kuo HP.
 The effects of ciprofloxacin on chest radiographic regression in patients with drug intolerance or resistant tuberculosis.
 Chang Gung Med J. 2004 Apr;27(4):292-9.